Anatomiclab/GastroFLOW/README.md

 Script outputs:

-(Machine Learning Algorithm).csv: A .csv file containing the case WSIs' prediction (CA or non-CA) and classification outcome (True Positive "TP", True Negative "TN", False Positive "FP", False Negative "FN")
+(Machine Learning Algorithm).csv: A .csv file containing the case ID, case WSIs' prediction (CA or non-CA) and classification outcome (True Positive "TP", True Negative "TN", False Positive "FP", False Negative "FN")

 Note: This section does not include generation of malignancy prediction scores of case WSIs.
-To generate malignancy prediction scores for AUC calculation or case triaging, please refer to the following section "**Generation of malignancy prediction scores for external dataset**".
+To generate malignancy prediction scores, please refer to the following section "**Generation of malignancy prediction scores for external dataset**".

 ### Generation of malignancy prediction scores for external dataset